 The residual land value method is mostly used when development is particularly different from other development (or complex) and there are only a few comparable sites in the market.
 It is a valuation method based on the perspective of a real estate developer as a potential buyer of the land.
-The term “residual” is what remains after any and all costs associated with development, construction, marketing, selling and after accounting for a profit margin for the developer is deducted.
-The analysis actually is very meaningful for landowners as he can figure out how much could a real estate developer could afford to pay for a piece of land after taking into account the selling price fo the completed development, construction costs, marketing and selling costs, and his profit requirements.
+The term “residual” is what remains after any and all costs associated with development, construction, marketing, selling, and after accounting for a profit margin for the developer is deducted.
+The analysis actually is very meaningful for landowners as they can figure out how much could a real estate developer could afford to pay for a piece of land after taking into account the selling price of the completed development, construction costs, marketing and selling costs, and his profit requirements.

 Below graphic illustrates how residual land valuation works.

 Let us review the thinking process of a real estate developer as the buyer of a parcel of land: